open-make/airtrack-doc-website/airtable.md

 The first step is to build the central plexiglas box where the air is floating through.

-- Use the acrylic glue to combine the predrilled [480mm x 326mm plexiglass plate](plexiglass.yml#480x326pg) with two [310mm x 64mm plexiglass plates](plexiglass.yml#310x64pg){Qty:2}.
+- Use the [arcylic glue](tools.yml#acrifix_192){qty:some, Cat:tool} to combine the [predrilled 480mmx326mm plexiglass plate](fromstep){Qty:1} with two [310mm x 64mm plexiglass plates](plexiglass.yml#310x64pg){Qty:2}, on the shorter edges.
+8 mm should remain on both sides.
-     - These are placed on the shorter edge of the [480mm x 326mm plexiglass plate](plexiglass.yml#480x326pg) with a space of 8mm on both sides.
-You are able to mark the corner spaces with a pen on the 8mm height of the largest plexiglas plate.

-- Use the [arcylic glue](tools.yml#acrifix_192) [i](glueingadvise.md) to connect the components.

-- Use the [arcylic glue](tools.yml#acrifix_192) [i](glueingadvise.md) to add the [480mm x 64mm plexiglass plates](plexiglass.yml#480x64pg).
+- Use the [arcylic glue](tools.yml#acrifix_192) [i](glueingadvise.md) to add the [predrilled 480x64 plexiglass plate](fromstep){qty:2}.
+Put some glue on the 3 edges touching other plexiglas plates.

-     - Don't forget to put glue between both plexiglass components with 6.4 cm height.

-You now have the upper side of the air table center.
-The bottom plate will be glued later.
+Wait for the glue to be dry before going to the next step.

 ## Screwing {pagestep}

 To further stabilize the box you need to drill screws from the side into the box from several places.

-- Every place for a screw must be predrilled with a [1mm plexiglas drill](tools.yml#1mmdrill).
+- Mark every place for a screw

-- Start with the long sides, predrill from the top into the upper plexiglas with a distance of 5.9 cm between each screw.
+    - For the long sides, mark 8 holes with a distance of 59 mm between them, starting at the corner (at 4 mm of the border of the plate)
-    - The corner hole has a center distance of 4mm on both sides.

-- Continue with the short upper side, keep a distance of 5 cm between holes.
-The center hole has a distance of 5.9 cm to both neighbor screws
+    - For the short sides, mark 5 new holes at 54, 104, 163,222,272,322 mm of the side.

+- Predrilled each mark with a [1mm plexiglas drill](tools.yml#1mmdrill){qty:1, cat:tool}.

-Now drill [3mm pozidriv screws](screws.yml#3mm_pozidriv){Qty:Many} in each hole.
+- Drill a [3mm pozidriv screws](screws.yml#3mm_pozidriv){Qty:26} in each hole.

 ## Glue bottom plate